Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Experiments

+To collect the dataset for fine-tuning, we run ARQ with GPT-120B high as the stone generator and GPT-120B low as the solver on all 918 pre-2024 AIME questions.
+We generate 20 stepping stones per question and use our scoring function to assign a reward to each stepping stone.
+We first run SFT on the best stepping stones, followed by DPO on paired stones constructed from the pool of stones.
+Additional details of the data curation and SFT + DPO hyper-parameters are in \cref{sec:impl-detail}.
+To verify the importance of the scoring function and differentiate our procedure from pure distillation, we also consider a \textbf{baseline} where we repeat the exact fine-tuning procedure on the 8B model but the stones have randomly assigned scores.

-We evaluate both LLMs before and after our post-training procedure following the same practice as in \cref{sec:good-stone}.
+We evaluate both LLMs before and after our fine-tuning procedure following the same practice as in \cref{sec:good-stone}.
 We run the ARQ inference pipeline 20 times per problem and report the \emph{average} performance as an indicator of whether the models have improved their question-asking capability in general.
 As before, we use GPT-120B low as the solver in AIME 2024 and AIME 2025, and GPT-120B high as the solver in BeyondAIME.

 \textbf{Results:} \cref{fig:ft-results} summarizes the results.
-First, note that before post-training, neither LLM is able to generate useful stepping stones.
-Qwen2.5-32B defaults to the solver-only score as it fails to generate any stepping stones that match our formatting instructions.
-The Qwen3-8B reasoning model is able to generate well-formatted stepping stones, but they only improve performance by $0.6\%$ compared to the solver-only baseline.
-After post-training, both models greatly improve their question-asking capability, leading to improvements of $2.9\%$ for Qwen2.5-32B and $3.1\%$ for Qwen3-8B.
+We omit the score of Qwen2.5-32B as the stone generator before fine-tuning as it fails to follow our prompt.
+The Qwen3-8B reasoning model is able to generate well-formatted stepping stones, but they only improve performance by $0.6\%$ on average compared to the solver-only baseline.
+After fine-tuning, both models greatly improve their question-asking capability, leading to improvements of $3.1\%$ for Qwen3-8B and $2.9\%$ for Qwen2.5-32B averaged over three datasets.
 The models now generate questions that are helpful both for a weak solver (as in AIME 2024 and AIME 2025) and for a solver that is significantly stronger than themselves in terms of model size and reasoning capability (as in BeyondAIME).
-This result is particularly encouraging given the small amount of data used for post-training.
-It further validates the potential of stepping stone generation as a promising and interesting post-training task for reasoning.
+The 8B model fine-tuned with the baseline approach, however, has mixed results across the three datasets.
+It performs noticeably worse than 8B (ours) on the two AIME datasets but on par on the hard BeyondAIME dataset, potentially because the strong solver used in BeyondAIME becomes the more dominant factor for performance.
+This result is particularly encouraging given the relatively small amount of data used for fine-tuning.
+It further validates the potential of stepping stone generation as a promising and interesting post-training task.